 Experimental results of real patient data are also provided, indicating that the effect of overestimation might also be found on coarse scale in real imaging applications.

-Our main finding is that awareness should be draw to inaccurate perfusion estimates in clinical applications.
-For the task of future perfusion estimations we suggest that continous and coupled PDE models are developed.
+Our main finding is that awareness should be draw to potentially inaccurate perfusion estimates in clinical applications.
+For the task of future perfusion estimations we suggest that continuous and coupled PDE models are developed.

 A preliminary version of related work has been submitted as an abstract, not as a proceedings paper, to the ESMRMB 2016.